microsoft/vscode-docs/docs/remote/faq.md

 ## Remote - Containers

-### Are "dev container definitions" supposed to define how an application is deployed?
+### Do "dev container definitions" define how an application is deployed?

 No. A development container defines an environment in which you develop your application before you are ready to deploy.
 While deployment and development containers may resemble one another, you may not want to include tools in a deployment image that you use during development.

 The [vscode-dev-containers repo](https://aka.ms/vscode-dev-containers) includes a set of dev container definitions for some common development environments.
 You can also [attach to a running container](/docs/remote/containers.md#attaching-to-running-containers) without setting up a dev container definition, if you prefer to use an alternate container build or deployment workflow.

-### Are "dev containers definitions" intended to define how an application is built?
+### Do "dev containers definitions" define how an application is built?
 Like Buildpacks?

 No. The [Buildpacks](https://buildpacks.io/) concept focuses on taking source code and generating deployable container images through a series of defined steps.
 A dev container is an environment in which you can develop your application before you are ready to build.
 They are therefore complementary concepts.

-### Why do some commands invoked from the Docker Extension fail?
+### Why do some commands invoked from the Docker extension fail?

 Using the Docker extension from a VS Code window opened in a container has some limitations.
 Most containers do not have the Docker command line installed.
 Therefore commands invoked from the Docker extension that rely on the Docker command line, for example **Docker: Show Logs**, fail.
 If you need to execute these commands, open a new local window and use the Docker extension from this VS Code window or [set up Docker inside your container](https://aka.ms/vscode-remote/samples/docker-in-docker).